kachick/renovate-config-asdf/README.md

 }
 ```

-This example referenced stable version as `#1.6.0`.
-Versions can be checked in [github-tags](https://github.com/kachick/renovate-config-asdf/tags).
+This example referenced stable version as `kachick/renovate-config-asdf#TaggedVersion`.\
 Because of default branch is frequently changed for developping.

+Released versions can be checked in [github-tags](https://github.com/kachick/renovate-config-asdf/tags).

 ## Self updater

-Experimental feature.
-And it is not core feature of this project.
-So seprated from default.json for now.
+Seprated from `default.json` for now.\
-You can use it as below.
+You can use it as `github>kachick/renovate-config-asdf:self`.

 ```json
 {